Satisficing Equilibrium: Foundations

-Next, we turn to dynamic foundations.
-Dynamic foundations for equilibrium behavior have been of interest to economists, going back to Cournot and Walras, in a quest to overcome strong assumptions such as optimizing behavior and consistency of beliefs \citep[cf.][]{samuelson2002evolution,samuelson2016game}.
+Next, we turn to the dynamic emergence of satisficing equilibria.
+Dynamic foundations for equilibrium behavior go back to Cournot and Walras and have since been proposed to overcome strong assumptions such as forward-looking optimizing behavior or common knowledge of rationality \citep[see][]{weibull1995evolutionary,samuelson2016game}.
 This approach has also led to fruitful applications in the study of the emergence of social norms, macro-economic market fluctuations, and industrial organization \citep{young2004strategic,newton2018evolutionary}.
-In this spirit, we show that satisficing equilibrium emerges as a stable point of a dynamic adjustment process in which agents adjust their behavior over time in response to the changing behavior of others.
+We show that satisficing equilibrium emerges as a stable point of a dynamic process in which agents exhibit satisficing behavior and myopically adjust their actions over time in response to the changing actions of the other agents.

-Consider the following \emph{top-$k$ response dynamic}.
-Informally, if an active agent was satisficed the last time they were active and no one else has since changed their action, then the agent doesn't re-evaluate their choice.
-Otherwise, the agent chooses one of their top $k$ actions.
-Inactive agents repeat their previous action.
-Formally, denote the initial action profile by $\actionvec(0)$, which we can select arbitrarily.
-At each time $t\in \{1,2,3,\ldots\}$, each agent is active with probability $\lambda \in (0,1)$, independently of all other agents.
-An agent $i$ who is active at time $t$ for the first time chooses an action that is at least a $k$th-best response to $\actionvec_{-i}(t-1)$, playing each of their top $k$ actions with positive probability.
+Consider the \emph{top-$\mathbf k$ response dynamic} in which each agent becomes active at random times and chooses one of her top-$k_i$ actions in response to the current action profile.
+Formally, denote the initial, arbitrarily selected, action profile by $\actionvec(0)$.
+At each time $t\in \{1,2,3,\ldots\}$, each agent is active with probability $\lambda_i \in (0,1)$, independently of all other agents.
+An agent $i$ who is active at time $t$ for the first time chooses one of her top-$k_i$ actions in response to $\actionvec_{-i}(t-1)$, each with positive probability.
 An agent $i$ who is active at time $t$ and was last active at $t' < t$ considers the sequence of action profiles $\actionvec(t'),\dots,\actionvec(t-1)$.
-If the sequence has at least two distinct profiles, $i$ chooses an action that is at least a $k$th-best response to $\actionvec_{-i}(t-1)$, playing each of their top $k$ actions with positive probability; otherwise, $i$ keeps playing the action $\action_i(t')$.
+If the sequence has at least two distinct profiles, $i$ chooses one of her top-$k_i$ actions in response to $\actionvec_{-i}(t-1)$, each with positive probability; otherwise, $i$ continues to play the action $\action_i(t')$.
 Finally, an agent $i$ who is not active at time $t$ plays $\action_i(t)=\action_i(t-1)$.
-Observe that if $k=1$, the above dynamic reduces to the standard best-response dynamic with memory and inertia \citep{young2004strategic}.
+Observe that if $k_i=1$ for all $i\in \agentset$, the above dynamic reduces to the standard best-response dynamic with memory and inertia \citep{young2004strategic}.